Texas Seven: Convictions and executions

 Huntsville Unit, where Rivas, Rodriguez, Newbury, and Garcia were executed.

 In 2008, authorities indicted Patsy Gomez and Raul Rodriguez, the parents of Michael Rodriguez, for conspiring to help the Texas Seven.

 George Rivas, the ringleader, was the first to be brought to trial; he was convicted and sentenced to death.
 Subsequently, the other five surviving members of the Texas Seven were brought to trial, convicted, and sentenced to death.

 Rodriguez announced that he wished to forgo further appeal beyond the mandatory death-penalty appeal to the Texas Court of Criminal Appeals.
 A court-ordered psychiatric evaluation in January 2007 concluded that he was mentally competent to decide to forgo further appeals.
 Twenty months later, he became the first of the six surviving members to be executed on August 14, 2008 by lethal injection.

 George Rivas was executed by lethal injection on February 29, 2012.
 Donald Newbury was executed by lethal injection on February 4, 2015.
+Rolando Ruiz, who was involved in Rodriguez's previous murder conviction, was executed by lethal injection on March 7, 2017.
 Joseph Garcia was executed by lethal injection on December 4, 2018.
 The bodies of Harper, Rodriguez, Newbury, and Garcia are buried at Captain Joe Byrd Cemetery.

 The remaining two members, Halprin and Murphy, are incarcerated on death row at the Polunsky Unit of the Texas Department of Criminal Justice, located in West Livingston.
-As of 2024, neither has an execution date.
+As of the end of 2025, neither has an execution date.

 Murphy was scheduled for execution twice, first on March 28, 2019.
 Murphy, who converted to Buddhism on death row, was granted a last-minute reprieve by the United States Supreme Court on the basis that TDCJ's denial of his request to have a Buddhist priest in the execution room with him violated the Establishment Clause and Free Exercise Clause of the United States Constitution.
 Murphy was then given a second execution date of November 13, 2019.
 However, his execution was stayed by the United States District Court for the Southern District of Texas on November 7 to decide whether his religious discrimination lawsuit had merit.

 Halprin was scheduled to be executed on October 10, 2019.
 However, his execution was stayed by the Texas Court of Criminal Appeals on October 4, 2019, due to concerns of racial and religious discrimination from his trial judge.
 Judge Vickers "Vic" Cunningham allegedly referred to Halprin, who is Jewish, as a "kike" and a "fucking Jew" and said Jews "needed to be shut down because they controlled all the money."
 On November 6, 2024, the Texas Court of Criminal Appeals granted Halprin's request for a new trial based on the finding that Judge Cunningham's antisemitic bias deprived Halprin of due process of law.
+Halprin’s second trial is scheduled to begin in Dallas County on April 5, 2027.